 Court Improvements - fall/winter 2017

 The tennis courts were resurfaced in September 2017 and a new dasherboard system around the sports court was completed in December 2017.
 Complete - January 22, 2018

-This project is made possible through a contribution from the Gabriola Ball Hockey Association and is funded in part by the Government of Canada.
+This initiative was made possible through contribution from the Gabriola Ball Hockey Association and Western Diversification Canada's Canada 150 Community Infrastructure program.